Jidzo1/pride2025-app-legal/TERMS_OF_SERVICE.md

 ## Description of Service

 Montreal Pride 2025 Events is a mobile application that provides:
-- Event schedules and information for Pride Montreal 2025
+- Event schedules and information for Pride Montreal 2025 in English and French
 - Interactive maps showing event locations and venues
-- Event filtering and search capabilities
+- Event filtering and search capabilities by date, type, and location
 - Local storage of favorite events
+- Language switching between English and French
 - Sharing functionality for events
 - Links to external websites and resources
+- Community information and venue guides

 ## User Responsibilities